This is the second in my Raw Milk Cheesemaking 101 (For Beginners & Beyond) Series of Free Classes (Videos & Articles).

 It is a great source of Vitamin A (both the Retinol and Beta Carotene forms) as well as Vitamin K2 which is protective against heart disease and osteoarthritis.

-Butter, because of its pure fat content will also be a source of naturally occurring Vitamin D3.
+Butter, because of its fat content will also be a source of naturally occurring Vitamin D3.
 Most dairy products like milk are fortified with D3, but it does occur naturally in grass-fed raw cream and butter.

 Vitamin E is another naturally occurring nutrient.
 As is butyrate or butyric acid which has been shown to reduce inflammation in the digestive system and has been used to treat Crohn's disease.